barryclark/jekyll-now/about.md

 ## Contributing
 Here are some following ways you can contribute:
-- Join our [Discord](https://discord.gg/mGKVVpxTPr) server and contribute to our growing community
+- Join the [Discord](https://discord.gg/mGKVVpxTPr) server and contribute to our growing community
 - Submit bugs by opening an issue on our [Github](https://github.com/zotbins).
 Please make sure that bugs are reported in detail and is reproducible.
 - Write some documentation for a [ZBCE repository](https://github.com/orgs/zotbins/teams/community-edition/repositories) and we can add it to our GitHub Wiki Page
 - Look for open issues on our [ZBCE repositories](https://github.com/orgs/zotbins/teams/community-edition/repositories)
 - Suggest new features in our Discord Server
-- Contribute to our crowd-sourcing projects.
-Occasionally, we will have certain projects that require crowd-sourced data, and would love people to help.
+- Contribute to crowd-sourcing projects.
+Occasionally, there will be certain projects that require crowd-sourced data.
 - Submit user feedback through feedback forms or polls in our Discord community
 - Lookout for more requests for help on our Discord server

-Overall, if you contribute to our project, we will feature your username on respective GitHub repositories.
-We really appreciate the help.
+Any help is really appreciated.
 For more ideas about how you can contribute to open source projects in general, feel free to take a look GitHub's [Open Source Guides](https://opensource.guide/how-to-contribute/).

 ## Contact